angular/angular/aio/content/guide/universal.md

 * The first parameter is `AppServerModule`.
 It's the bridge between the Universal server-side renderer and your application.

-* The second parameter, `extraProviders`, is optional.
+* The second parameter, `providers`, is optional.
 It lets you specify dependency providers that apply only when running on this server.
 You can do this when your app needs information that can only be determined by the currently running server instance.
 The required information in this case is the running server's *origin*, provided under the `APP_BASE_HREF` token, so that the app can [calculate absolute HTTP URLs](#http-urls).